 Paul Holt has been playing guitar since age 15.
 He had his first group experience with a rock and roll band in high school.
 He received his Bachelors and Masters Degrees in Guitar from ASU in Boone, NC.
 Paul has two daughters and one son.
 Both of his daughters plays piano and one daughter plays guitar and his son also plays guitar.
 Paul teaches at the Suzuki School of the Arts in Hickory, NC.
 He has about 60 students from age 4 to adult.
 In addition to playing guitar with Puddingstone, Paul also plays electric guitar in church with the praise and worship band.

 Suzanne Williams is the manager for Puddingstone.
 She started playing the flute at age 12 in her sixth grade band.
 She studied music at Stetson University where she became a student of Geoffrey Gilbert.
 In 1989 she moved to Hickory, NC with her husband Todd and children Jay, Laurie and Jack.
-She has taught Suzuki flute for 21 years and is also a Realtor with Coldwell Banker.
-Suzanne enjoys performing as a member of Silver Lining, a professional flute duo, Tapestry, a harp, cello and flute ensemble, has performed with the Western Piedmont Symphony and Chamber Orchestra and freelances for weddings, parties, churches and community events.
+She teaches flute and is also a Realtor with Coldwell Banker.
+Suzanne enjoys performing as a member of Tapestry, a harp and flute ensemble, Down the Hall, a contra dance band, has performed with the Western Piedmont Symphony and Chamber Orchestra and freelances for weddings, parties, churches and community events.
 Silver flute, Irish flute, recorder, whistle, gemshorn and fife are among the instruments she plays in the group.
-In addition to music she enjoys traveling, reading and collecting vintage clothing.
+In addition to music she enjoys traveling, reading, learning claw hammer banjo and collecting vintage clothing.